-Images will be considered approved once signed off by both a member of the brand team and the relevant member of the safeguarding team.
+Images will be considered approved once signed off by both the Global Director of Public Engagement and the relevant member of the safeguarding team.
 Once approved, they will be made available on Brand Hub.

 Only approved images and stories, with current consent, stored on the Brand Hub may be used for external audiences.
 This includes all our official and personal social media.